chloekeenan/weather-app/README.md

 - Comparison of Historical Data: OpenWeatherMap provides a premium option for up to 40 years of historical weather information.
 Future functionality that enables a user to compare weather data to past years is something I would want to implement.
 This would make it possible to assess the consequences of climate change or a crisis by contrasting real-time data with historical data.

+- Add styling to the application and add elements such as, cloud, sun, rain etc.

 # Validation Testing
  When running through the , CI Linter no issues were reported.
  ![Validator](images/CI%20Linter.png)